A category of kernels for equivariant factorizations and its implications for Hodge theory: Introduction

+The subject of matrix factorizations has, in recent years, found itself at the crossroads between commutative algebra, homological algebra, theoretical physics, and algebraic geometry.
+One of the deepest manifestations of this junction is D. Orlov's $\sigma$-model/Landau-Ginzburg correspondence \cite{Orl09} which intimately links projective varieties to equivariant factorization categories.
+With Orlov's work as inspiration, this paper provides a thorough investigation of equivariant factorizations in broad generality.
+The central technical result is a factorization model for B. T\"oen's internal Hom dg-category \cite{Toe} between these dg-categories.
+The novelty lies in the range of applications, including those to classical problems in algebraic geometry and Hodge theory.

+In this article, we will examine some of the more immediate consequences of the main result, such as some special cases of the Hodge conjecture and a new proof of Griffith's classical result \cite{Gri} relating the Dolbeault cohomology of a complex projective hypersurface to the Jacobian algebra of its defining polynomial.
+In the sequel to this article \cite{BFKthesequel}, we will construct categorical coverings, calculate Rouquier dimension, investigate Orlov spectra, and connect our work to Homological Mirror Symmetry, all as applications of the central theorem presented here.
+Now, before we delve into detailed statements, let us try to provide some context for the results.

-Perhaps the simplest class of singular rings is hypersurface singularities, i.e. a ring that is the quotient of a regular ring by a single element (also called hypersurface rings).
-In the foundational paper, \cite{EisMF}, D. Eisenbud defined matrix factorizations and demonstrated their precise relationship with maximal Cohen-Macaulay (MCM) modules over a hypersurface singularity.
-Building on Eisenbud's description, R.O.
-Buchweitz introduced the proper categorical framework in \cite{Buc86}.
+Perhaps the simplest class of singular rings is that of hypersurface rings, i.e.\ rings which are the quotient of a regular ring by a single element (also called hypersurface singularities).
+In the foundational paper, \cite{EisMF}, D. Eisenbud introduced matrix factorizations and demonstrated their precise relationship with maximal Cohen-Macaulay (MCM) modules over a hypersurface singularity.
+Building on Eisenbud's description, R.-O. Buchweitz introduced the proper categorical framework in \cite{Buc86}.
 Buchweitz showed that the homotopy category of matrix factorizations, the stable category of MCM modules over the associated hypersurface ring, and the stable derived category of the associated hypersurface ring are all equivalent descriptions of the same triangulated category.

-Outside of commutative algebra, interest in matrix factorizations grew due to intimate connections with physics; physical theories with potentials, called Landau-Ginzburg models, are ubiquitous in (theoretical) physics.
-Building on the large body of work on Landau-Ginzburg models without boundary, (see, for example, C. Vafa's computation, \cite{Vafa}, of the closed string topological sector as the Jacobian algebra of the potential), Kontsevich proposed matrix factorizations as the appropriate category of D-branes for the topological B-model in the presence of a potential.
+Outside of commutative algebra, interest in matrix factorizations grew due to intimate connections with physics; physical theories with potentials, called Landau-Ginzburg models, are ubiquitous.
+Building on the large body of work on Landau-Ginzburg models without boundary, (see, for example, C. Vafa's computation, \cite{Vafa}, of the closed string topological sector as the Jacobian algebra of the potential), M. Kontsevich proposed matrix factorizations as the appropriate category of D-branes for the topological B-model in the presence of a potential \cite[Section 7.1]{KL1}.